 The majority of scholars say that this is not permissible whereas the Hanafis say that it is.
 It is best for a person to not give its monetary value but give it as food because this is what the texts specify.
 Moreover, the specific reasoning of the text further proves that this is what should be given.
 Therefore, it is not possible to exercise ijtihad on this issue by claiming that one is looking to the reasoning behind the ruling.
 Furthermore, Zakāt al-Fiṭr is a very specific form of zakāh and one cannot make an analogy between it and the zakāh of one’s wealth and property: its source is different, the ones upon whom it is obligatory are different and its timing is different.
 As such, it cannot be said that it has the same purpose and can be associated with it in this manner.

 10. How should one give Zakāt al-Fiṭr in the UK and other similar countries?

 If a Muslim finds one who is deserving of Zakāt al-Fiṭr, he must give them a sā’ of food.
 If he does not find anyone, he can give an amount of money which is equivalent to the cost of food in these countries to an Islamic organisation that can distribute it as food in other lands.
 His intention should be that he is giving this money to a representative who can act on his behalf to buy food.
 The scholars have allowed this transferral, especially in demanding situations.
 Our state of affairs here, where it is hard to find the poor and indigent; the difficulty that exists in trying to give it as food; along with the dire need that exists in other lands presents a compelling case for the allowance of food to be distributed in other countries.

 And Allāh (subḥānahu wa taʿālā) knows best.

 This article has been reposted.
-Last posted on 10th August 2012
+First posted on 10th August 2012